Mariners dismiss Servais as manager, name Dan Wilson as replacement

 With it, the Mariners have fallen to five games behind the Astros in the division race, which is likely their only realistic path to the playoffs, as they are 7 1/2 games back of the final AL Wild Card spot, with the Red Sox and Rays in between.

-A fall of such significance -- and in the final stretch of a season with expectations -- casts a cloud of uncertainty on where the organization goes from here.
+Seattle's fall of such significance in 2024 -- and in the final stretch of a season with expectations -- casts a cloud of uncertainty on where the organization goes from here.

 The players repeatedly have suggested that they’ve underachieved.
-The coaching staff, especially on the hitting side, has been burdened with significant blame.
-The front office, under president of baseball operations Jerry Dipoto and general manager Justin Hollander, faces the reality that the roster’s shortcomings fall within their scouting and construction.
+The coaching staff, especially on the hitting side, has been burdened with significant blame, leading to DeHart's dismissal.
+The front office, under Dipoto and general manager Justin Hollander, faces the reality that the roster’s shortcomings fall within their scouting and construction.

 The Mariners have an all-world rotation that features three All-Stars (Luis Castillo, Logan Gilbert and George Kirby) and two blossoming youngsters (Bryce Miller and Bryan Woo).
 But that group has been handcuffed by an offense that’s been so inconsistent -- a drastic disparity that was repeatedly exposed on the recent road trip.